Summersville, West Virginia: Economy

+Parks and recreation

+Summersville is a qualified Tree City USA as recognized by the National Arbor Day Foundation.

 Education

 Summersville is served by the Nicholas County Board of Education, which operates three schools, Summersville Elementary School, Summersville Middle School (Summersville Junior High School until 2006), and Nicholas County High School, in Summersville.

 Summersville is also home to New Life Christian Academy, a private school.

 New River Community and Technical College maintains a campus in Summersville.